 2019 Community Day (June 2): For the fourth consecutive year, the Foundation provided another strategic grant of up to $30,000 to the City to underwrite the costs of Community Day.
 This year, the City took on more responsibility for securing additional event sponsors.

 2020 Community Day (June 7 - canceled): The Foundation planned to support the 2020 Community Day with a $20,000 grant, but the event was canceled due to the COVID-19 pandemic.

-2022 Community Day (June 5): With a $30,000 grant, the Foundation is sponsoring the 2022 Community Day, which is being reimagined as a street fair on San Mateo Avenue in downtown San Bruno and will highlight the community’s rich cultural diversity and local businesses.
+2022 Community Day (June 5): With a $30,000 grant, the Foundation sponsored the 2022 Community Day, which was being reimagined as a street fair on San Mateo Avenue in downtown San Bruno and highlighted the community’s rich cultural diversity and local businesses.
 Read the press release.

-Due to the construction of the new San Bruno Recreation and Aquatic Center in San Bruno City Park, Community Day is moving to a new location this year in downtown San Bruno.
-The event will showcase cultural performers representative of the local community, including Polynesian dance and music, ballet folklorico, and taiko drummers, as well as the diversity of global cuisine offered by restaurants on San Mateo Avenue.
-As in past years, the event will foster community spirit, offer Kids Zone attractions, and provide opportunities for community-based volunteer groups to provide services and promote educational resources and information to the San Bruno community.
-With activities for people of all ages, the event will also include local artists leading collaborative chalk art drawings on the street and a “touch-a-truck” station that will allow attendees to explore vehicles from the City’s Public Works, Police, and Fire Departments.
+Due to the construction of the new San Bruno Recreation and Aquatic Center in San Bruno City Park, Community Day moved to a new location this year in downtown San Bruno.
+The event showcased cultural performers representative of the local community, including Polynesian dance and music, ballet folklorico, and taiko drummers, as well as the diversity of global cuisine offered by restaurants on San Mateo Avenue.
+As in past years, the event fostered community spirit, offered Kids Zone attractions, and provided opportunities for community-based volunteer groups to provide services and promote educational resources and information to the San Bruno community.
+With activities for people of all ages, the event included local artists leading collaborative chalk art drawings on the street and a “touch-a-truck” station that allowed attendees to explore vehicles from the City’s Public Works, Police, and Fire Departments.